 For your greatest happiness in your rings, trying on different metals, widths and designs will help you find that “you” ring, that makes you look good while rocking your married happily status.

-In trying out rings, we found that Hal looked good in an 8mm width because he has large hands.
+In trying on band rings, we found that Hal looked good in an 8mm width because he has large hands.
 Rick, with his long piano player hands, looked better in a 6mm width.

 Hal it turned out looked great in platinum, but not great in yellow gold.
 Or rose gold for that matter.
 Rick looked more tan when wearing the yellow gold.
 Once they’d figured out their best metal color look the excitement amped up.